 The sustainable growth rate (SGR), as the name suggests, is the maximum growth rate that a company can sustain relying on any extra financing in terms of any additional equity or debt.
 A wise investor leaves no stone unturned in pegging a company’s potential before investing in it.
 Luckily, there are several metrics at a person’s disposal that offers this insight, like the PEG ratio and sustainable growth rate.
 Although no ratio spells out in certain terms whether a company has the legs to turn profitable for the investor, in the long run, analysing them can bring an investor as close to that certainty as is possible.

-The sustainable growth rate is a vital indicator of an organisation’s competency in maintaining its short-term assets and working capital.
-In turn, this provides an understanding of the viability of its growth with its current resources.
+The sustainable growth rate is a vital indicator of an organization’s competency in maintaining its short-term assets and working capital.
+In turn, this provides an understanding of the viability of its growth with its current resources

 In this article

 It’s the growth rate that a company can afford without leveraging debt or raising equity capital.
 In other words, it refers to the rate at which an organization can grow by maximising utilisation of its current resources.